 The cost of becoming a Patron is £1,000 per annum.

 If you would like to talk about about any of our memberships please contact Jo by email at firstname.lastname@example.org.

 To support the Foundation, you may wish to Gift Aid any donation made today or in the future, and any donation you may have made in the past four years to the Hay Festival Foundation.
 A minimum payment of £500 secures all benefits, and you may purchase these benefits separately without making any further donation.
 The balance of £500 is a suggested donation to the Hay Festival Foundation and gift aid can be claimed on this amount to support the Foundation’s programmes.

-Feras Al-Chalabi, Tracey Bleakley, Carol and Nick Brigstocke, Nicholas and Marie-France Burton, Alison and Paul Chappell, Maureen Cruickshank, Sara Davenport, Claire and Alan Denholm, Alison Eves, Louis Flannery QC, James Gardner, Tony Halmos, Robin and Philippa Herbert, Danna and Josh Harman-Berger, Ross Hollyman, Jonathan Hopkins, Robert Lance Hughes, Lisa Jones, Sheila Lovatt, Teresa McDonnell, Jonathan Morgan, Stephen and Lorna Payne, Joyce Reuben, Christopher Rhodes, Sian Rolfe, Selina Shaw, Jill Shaw Ruddock, Frances Spurrier, Paul Voyce, David Way
+Feras Al-Chalabi, Tracey Bleakley, Carol and Nick Brigstocke, Nicholas and Marie-France Burton, Alison and Paul Chappell, Hilary Crowe, Alison Eves, James Gardner, Tony Halmos, Lisa Jones, Teresa McDonnell, Jonathan Morgan, Stephen and Lorna Payne, Christopher Rhodes, Selina Shaw, Jill Shaw Ruddock, Frances Spurrier, Paul Voyce, Pamela Wagstaff, David Way

 Lorna Cartledge, Marlene Hobsbawm, Fay Hunter, Rhoda Lewis (co-founder Hay Festival)